1. INTRODUCTION AND BACKGROUND

 The NIHR wishes to see full appointment to posts.
 The NIHR’s aim of reviving clinical academic medicine and dentistry and making the NHS an internationally-recognised organisation of excellence for patient-based research are not furthered by having vacant training posts.

-The deadline for successful applicants to be in post for ACFs and CLs allocated each year is 31 March.
 Where possible, recruitment to unfilled posts should continue until the post is filled.
-If the post is unfilled by the 31 March deadline then the post will be withdrawn from the IAT partnerships’ allocation.
+If the post is unfilled by the recruitment window deadline then the post will be withdrawn from the IAT partnerships’ allocation.
 Once an ACF or CL is appointed, statutory deferments and LTFT options are available (see Section 14).

 Where a trainee (either ACF or CL) vacates their post within the first 12 months, it is possible for the institutional partnership to request a refill.
 Beyond 12 months, the post cannot be refilled.
-In order to request a refill, please complete the form in Appendix 6 and return to NIHR Academy
+In order to request a refill, please complete a refill request form (available on request by email to firstname.lastname@example.org) and return to NIHR Academy.

 HEE local offices are required to provide up-to-date information on NIHR ACF and CL posts.
 Funding comes from the DH Science, Research and Evidence Directorate funding stream and not through the workforce funding streams.
 It is important that HEE local offices provide information on available and filled posts in a timely manner to ensure that applicants and potential applicants have accurate information.

-For each new trainee, the HEE local office must return a recruitment monitoring form (RMF) to NIHR Academy (Appendix 7).
+For each new trainee, the HEE local office must return a recruitment monitoring form (RMF; available on request by email to email@example.com) to NIHR Academy.
 This form contains information about the trainee, including contact details, and will also be a trigger for the funding to be released in the next quarter.
 RMFs can be returned at any time during the year.
-If NIHR Academy does not receive recruitment monitoring forms from the HEE local offices, then trainees may miss out on the opportunity to attend NIHR events.
+If NIHR Academy does not receive RMFs from the HEE local offices, then trainees may miss out on the opportunity to attend NIHR events.

-Quarterly monitoring forms are required to be returned at the end of June, September, December and March each year (Appendix 8).
-These forms contain details of all trainees in post, as well as those who have recently completed their ACF or CL.
+Quarterly monitoring forms (available on request by email to firstname.lastname@example.org) are required to be returned at the end of June, September, December and March each year.
+These forms contain details of trainees in post, as well as those who have recently completed their ACF or CL.

-The return of both the quarterly monitoring forms and the RMF are required as part of the Service Level Agreement with HEE.
+The return of both the quarterly monitoring forms and the RMFs are required as part of the Service Level Agreement between the Department of Health and Social Care and HEE.

 19. ACADEMIC APPRAISALS AND CCT/CCST DATE